mwang87/MassQueryLanguage_Documentation/docs/gnps.md

 You can execute your MassQL queries against your own data or public data at GNPS in a highthroughput fashion.
 Whether its one file or 150K, its possible at GNPS.

+### Input Parameters

+1. Query
+1. Spectrum Files
+1. Paralleize within a single file - ignore this
+1. Parallelize Across All Files - To increase a little bit of speed if you have multiple files, turn to Yes
+1. Extract Found MS Spectra - if you want to extract the found MS spectra for networking
+1. Parallelize across the Cluster - admin only

 ### Linkouts

 Lorem Ipsum